What makes our Bärbucha Kombucha different from most of other Kombuchas on the market?

-Alcohol can be found in other naturally fermented drinks like Water Kefir, Milk Kefir & other food items, like Soy sauce.
+Alcohol can be found in other naturally fermented drinks like water kefir, milk kefir and other food items, like soy sauce.

-Some of our Kombucha can contain up to 1% of alcohol.
+Some of our Kombuchas can contain up to 1% of alcohol.
 So, if you are trying to avoid any alcohol, please have that in mind.

-A small Scoby formation at the top of Kombucha.
+A small Scoby formation at the top of one of our Kombuchas.